kawaiicakes/NoBullship/README.md

 - Configurable drop prevention, even for hard-coded drops (e.g. Simple Planes planes)
 - Configurable drops of blocks from multiblock recipe on entity death
 - Cleaner API
+- Packaged support for select mods!
+Read below!
 - Miscellaneous improvements and bug fixes

 ---

 # 💻 For Developers

+Internationalization and misc PRs are welcomed!

+## Modders
+To add this mod as a dependency, using Curse Maven would probably the simplest route.
+As a mod dev, you will probably be looking in the .api package for most of the things you'll need, and I've included some documentation here and there.
+I'll get on improving it as I clean the API.
+[Further reading on the wiki.](https://github.com/kawaiicakes/NoBullship/wiki)

+## Modpack Devs
+Detailed info on creating datapacks for this mod may be found [here.](https://github.com/kawaiicakes/NoBullship/wiki) Otherwise, feel free to include this mod in your modpack!
+It was made specifically for modpackers!
+Anyhow, don't expect the structure of data files for this mod to change.
+I will work hard to maintain them as they are now if possible and the format isn't difficult to work with; continued development of this mod notwithstanding.

 ---